h2obubbli/bonsai-tiger/bower_components/o-icons/README.md

 // public/bundle.scss

 @import "o-icons/main";
-@import "o-colors/main"; // So you can use colors from the Origami palette, the mixin only accepts hex values
+@import "o-colors/main"; // So you can use colors from the Origami palette, but mixin accepts hex codes

 .icon-plus {
 	@include oIconsGetIcon('plus', oColorsGetPaletteColor('cold-1'), 32);